pombredanne/rematch-1/docs/installation.rst

    $ pip install rematch-idaplugin --target="<Path to IDA's plugins directory>"

+.. warning:: Using the pip ``--target`` flag with a pip version installed by Homebrew does not work because of a `known issue
+   <https://github.com/Homebrew/brew/issues/837>`_ with Homebrew.
+Homebrew OSX
+   users will have to use a different installation method.

 .. note:: IDA's plugins directory is located inside IDA's installation directory.
 For example if IDA is installed at: